 As a journal of art and literature, we provide a critical space for re-imagining our natural, built, and social environments as changing weather patterns, rising sea levels, and nuclear arms races intensify and become global existential threats.
 To that end, we are committed to uplifting and engaging marginalized voices through publishing poetry, prose, and literary translation by emerging and established writers alongside dynamic mixed media arts.

-The nature of ecopoetics—a dialogue between land, air, water, and song—is unavoidably both personal and political, local and global.
+The nature of ecopoetics—a dialogue between land, air, water, and song—is unavoidably both personal and political, local and global, speculative and real.
 Environmental factors impact us according to other dimensions of our lives—including race, ethnicity, gender, class, and ability.
 At Bomb Cyclone we view ecopoetics through an intersectional, international, and interdisciplinary lens; patriarchy, white supremacy, and colonialism are environmental issues under late capitalism.

 If your work investigates ethics of personhood, place, and identity, we want to read it.
 We especially seek submissions from women, queer and trans artists, artists of color, differently-abled artists, and those whose identities intersect with more than one of these margins.